masternet

 That said, the naturally challenging environment of wilderness therapy isn’t for everyone, and there are a number of wilderness programs whose quality widely varies.

-In the following, we do our best to educate parents of troubled teens on what wilderness therapy is, how it functions, and whether or not it’s the best fit for their daughter.
+In the following, we do our best to educate parents of troubled teens on wilderness therapy, how it functions, and whether or not it’s the best fit for their son or daughter.

 Did you know that wilderness therapy is one of the most widespread forms of treatment in the U.S?
 According to the latest statistics, over 100 wilderness programs throughout the U.S. treat over 10,000 troubled teens each year.